 FREQUENTLY ASKED QUESTIONS

 The term “Tribal Consultation” refers to the meetings and other official communications and engagement between the Federal government and Native American Tribes as part of the special legal and political relationship between them.
 The United States must engage in meaningful consultation with Tribes, on a government-to-government basis, before making decisions on matters requiring Federal approval.
-As the proponent of the Midwest Carbon Express Project, Summit Carbon Solutions may not engage in Tribal Consultation, which is a process limited to governmental officials.
+As the proponent of the carbon capture and storage project, Summit Carbon Solutions may not engage in Tribal Consultation, which is a process limited to governmental officials.
 However, the company respects and strongly supports the Tribal Consultation process in several important ways.

-Representatives from Summit Carbon Solutions are prepared to meet in-person or video conference or phone with all Tribes interested in learning more about the Project.
-This includes building respectful and productive relationships with Tribal leaders, and providing specific and detailed Project information to Tribes, as may be requested, to address Tribes’ specific questions, ideas and concerns.
+- Representatives from Summit Carbon Solutions are prepared to meet in-person or video conference or phone with all Tribes interested in learning more about the project.
+This includes building respectful and productive relationships with Tribal leaders, and providing specific and detailed project information to Tribes, as may be requested, to address Tribes’ specific questions, ideas and concerns.
+Summit Carbon Solutions has been privileged to meet in-person, and by video conference, with a wide range of Native American Tribes and Nations at the Tribal Council and/or Tribal Historic Preservation Officer level, as well as with inter-tribal organizations such as the Coalition of Large Tribes, the Great Plains Tribal Chairmen’s Association, and the Midwest Alliance of Sovereign Tribes.
 To arrange such a meeting, please contact Erin Salisbury at email@example.com.

-Finally, Summit Carbon Solutions understands and respects that some concerns expressed by Tribes, such as the location of cultural resources and traditional cultural properties, may be legally confidential under Federal law, Tribal law, or both.
-Accordingly, the company is prepared to enter into appropriate confidentiality agreements with Tribes who wish to discuss such sensitive matters or address concerns with the proposed Summit Carbon Solutions Project.
+- Finally, Summit Carbon Solutions understands and respects that some concerns expressed by Tribes, such as the location of cultural resources and traditional cultural properties, may be legally confidential under Federal law, Tribal law, or both.
+Accordingly, the company is prepared to enter into appropriate confidentiality agreements with Tribes who wish to discuss such sensitive matters or address concerns with the proposed carbon capture and storage project.